Wednesday, June 17, 2020

 The Ordinary AHA 30% + BHA 2% Peeling Solution is an excellent high level peel for those who have a long history with peeling solution and peels in general.
 I would not recommend this for anyone who has not used high percentage acids or has chemical peels in their doctor's offices or with Estheticians, at a salon.
 Just because the price is low does not make it worth burning your skin over.
 THIS IS NOT RECOMMENDED FOR SENSITIVE SKIN.
 This formula should not be used on sensitive, peeling or compromised skin.
 Please make sure to wear additional sun protection and look at the other warnings in the provided Directions.
 Sunburn Alert: This product contains an alpha hydroxy acid (AHA) and a beta hydroxy acid (BHA) that may increase your skin's sensitivity to the sun and particularly the possibility of sunburn.
 Use a sunscreen, wear protective clothing, and limit sun exposure while using this product and for a week afterwards.

 This peel is a 10 minute peeling solution that is recommended for anyone with peeling experience.
 It has a 30% solution of alpha hydroxy acids, including glycolic acid, lactic acid, tartaric acid and citric acid.
-Glycolic acid comes from sugar, lactic acid comes from milk, tartaric acid comes from grapes and citric acid comes from lemons.
+The glycolic acid comes from sugar, lactic acid comes from milk, tartaric acid comes from grapes and citric acid comes from lemons.
 It also has beta hydroxy acid in the form of salicylic acid, which comes from aspirin.
 The peeling solution also contains Vitamin B5, Black Carrot and Tasmanian Pepperberry.
 It has a pH level of 3.5-3.7.
 The skin's pH level is normally about 5.5.
 It is water-free, alcohol-free, oil-free, silicone-free, nut-free, gluten-free, cruelty-free and vegan.
 Alpha hydroxy acids (AHAs) exfoliate the skin's topmost surface for a brighter and more even appearance.
-Beta hydroxy acids (BHAs) also exfoliate the skin with an extended function to help clear pore congestion.
+Beta hydroxy acids (BHAs) also exfoliate the skin with an extended function to help clear pore congestion and is also anti-bacterial.
 This combined 32% AHA/BHA solution offers deeper exfoliation to help fight visible blemishes and for improved skin radiance.
 The formula also improves the appearance of skin texture and reduces the look of fine lines with continued use.

 This formula contains Tasmanian Pepperberry to help reduce irritation associated with acid use.
 This derivative is of plant origin and varies in color seasonally.
 The color variation may be apparent in the formula from time to time, making it lighter or darker.
 This formula is further supported with a crosspolymer form of hyaluronic acid for comfort, Vitamin B5 to assist healing and black carrot as an antioxidant.
 As I mentioned, the pH of this formula is approximately 3.6.
 Glycolic Acid, the primary AHA used in the formula, has a pKa of 3.6 and pKa is the most important aspect to consider in formulating with acids. pKa implies acid availability.
 When pKa is close to pH, there is an ideal balance between salt and acidity, which maximizes the effectiveness of the acid and reduces irritation.
 Higher pH numbers in such a case would increase salt which counter-intuitively would make the formula even more irritating than if the formula was more acidic.
 While exfoliating acids can result in quick visible benefits, it is generally suggested that indirect forms of skin exfoliation are better than that of direct forms such as this formula due to potential inflammation and sensitivity associated with acids.
 Please refer to NIOD's Non-Acid Acid Precursor for such a reference.